Impact of Forecast Stability on Navigational Contrail Avoidance: Fuel and Delay Penalties

 The distribution of changes in flight times between contrail and cost optimal routes is depicted in Figure \ref{fig:delay}.
 Most contrail avoidance flights are shorter in duration because avoidance is usually performed by descending to a lower flight level.
 For a fixed Mach number, the true airspeed is higher at a lower altitude, leading to a shorter flight duration.
 Across all fights considered in this study, including those not re-routed due to an absence of contrails, contrail-optimal flight times were on average 5 seconds shorter.
 Flights that were re-routed were on average 26 seconds shorter.
 Of the avoidance flights, 58\% were of shorter duration than the cost-optimal flight plan, and 85\% were within one minute of the original flight duration.
 In practice, a shorter average flight duration would offset some of the operational costs of navigational avoidance for the operator.

 Example fuel burn penalties are depicted in Figure \ref{fig:fuel}.
 This figure depicts the trade-off between excess fuel burn and contrail EF reduction, obtained by adjusting the contrail cost index.
 Here, $\gamma$ is used as a scaling factor applied the value of 6.7e-11 kg/J used in the results presented in the main body of this paper; that is, $\gamma = 1$ indicates a contrail cost index of 6.7e-11, and $\gamma = 0$ indicates the cost-optimal route.
-The values in Figure \ref{fig:fuel} were obtained by optimizing flights against only the forecast from 12Z the day before flight departure (lead-times of 12-36 hours) rather than the entire set of forecasts used previously.
+The values in Figure \ref{fig:fuel} were obtained by optimizing flights against only the forecast from 12Z the day before flight departure (lead times of 12-36 hours) rather than the entire set of forecasts used previously.
 We note that fuel penalties associated with avoidance strategies are unlikely to be sensitive to forecast lead times.

 By examining Figure \ref{fig:fuel}, we see that vertical deviations can produce a 86\% EF reduction with 0.33\% additional fuel burn.
 The near vertical slope of the line at the right-hand side of the figure suggests that further increases to the contrail cost index would not achieve significant additional EF reduction.
 On the left-side side of the figure, it can be seen that over 33\% EF reduction can be achieved with less than 0.01\% additional fuel burn if the cost index is decreased by a factor of 1000.

+In Figure \ref{fig:fuel_seg_len} we examine the fuel burn penalty caused by the minimum segment length constraint of the optimizer.
+We note that for nearly all trajectories in this study, the spacing used in the trajectory optimization search procedure has a segment length greater than 10 minutes, and so the 10-minute minimum segment length constraint may be interpreted as no constraint.
+In this figure, we see that at a contrail cost index of 0, the 90-minute constraint produces approximately a 0.05\% fuel burn penalty, and at a contrail cost index of 1, we see approximately a 0.1\% fuel burn penalty compared to the case of the 10-minute minimum segment length.
+We note that the 10-minute minimum segment length constraint may be unrealistically short for use in commercial flight planning, and that commercial-grade optimizers typically constrain the number of step-climbs by imposing engine-cycle costs which penalize changes in thrust, rather than constraining the time between step climbs.

+We again re-iterate that we provide the fuel burn estimates here as very rough approximations to the cost of contrail avoidance, and highlight that the optimization procedure presented in this work is highly flexible.
 As stated previously, we believe a more sophisticated optimizer (particularly one that considers lateral as well as vertical deviations) may be able to achieve similar EF reductions with a smaller fuel penalty.
 This is a topic of forthcoming research.